vegasbrianc/docker-traefik-prometheus/README.md

 Password: foobar

 Open the Traefik Dashboard and select the different backends available

+**Note: Upper right-hand corner of Grafana switch the default 1 hour time range down to 5 minutes.
+Refresh a couple times and you should see data start flowing**

 ## Deploy a new webservice
 Of course we couldn't do a demo without showing some Cat Gifs.
 This demo launches a random cat picture of the day served by three instances of the Cats Services.